Skip to main content

 • Handlers are now asynchronous - add the async keyword and rename handlerAsync to handler.

-• You can use handlerWithLoader if you need a loader, otherwise use handler directly.
+• You can use handlerWithLoader if you need a loader, otherwise, use handler directly.

-• No labelled entities.
+• No labeled entities.

 Loaders